 Peter Barnett Memorial Award

 Inaugurated in 2001 by the Electro-acoustics Group, The Peter Barnett Memorial Award honours Peter Barnett who died the previous year.
 This award, which is made annually, recognises advancements and technical excellence in the fields of electro-acoustics, speech intelligibility, and education in acoustics & electro-acoustics.
 Peter had a wide range of interests in acoustics but primarily in the fields of electro-acoustics and speech intelligibility.
 A stalwart of the Reproduced Sound series of conferences, he was known for his mathematical approach to problems.
 The award is a silver miniature "Head and Torso Simulator" or binaural head.
 Periodically an additional award is made to students working in the field of electro-acoustics.
-The nominations deadline is 15 January 2018.
+The nominations deadline for 2024 is 31st October 2023.

 The Award for Promoting Acoustics to the Public

-The IOA Young Persons' Award for Innovation in Acoustical Engineering is awarded every two years.
+The IOA Young Persons Award for Innovation in Acoustical Engineering is awarded every two years.
 It is designed to recognise excellence and achievement in acoustical engineering among those who are aged under 35 or early on in their careers in industry.
 It departs from the usual format in that it is also intended to increase awareness of the value of acoustic engineering and technology to the community at large.
-The deadline for nominations is 15 January 2019.
+The deadline for nominations for 2024 is 30 October 2023.

 ANC and IOA Prizes